A-GHOSH-dev/blockchain-project/README.md

 - Discuss potential areas for future research and development in implementing blockchain for electricity consumption monitoring in Smart Grids.
 - Encourage continued exploration of blockchain applications in advanced measurement systems.

-# Carbon Credits on Blockchain
+# 10.Carbon Credits on Blockchain

 ## Proposed Methodology: